-Michael Dempsey has worked for BBC News and writes for the Financial Times, The Economist, The Sunday Times and supplements to The Times.
+Michael Dempsey has worked for BBC News and written for the Financial Times, The Economist, The Sunday Times and supplements to The Times.
 He contributes to numerous other national newspapers and magazines.
 He has spent stretches in news journalism at ITN, the Press Association and CNN.